 Addressing the Status Quo

 A large part of why the skills gap continues to grow is a company must first look at the status quo by examining their current strategies if they expect to address the skills gap.
-As experienced workers leave, it may be the result of a number of common challenges:
+As experienced workers leave, it may be the result of a number of common challenges:- Management commitment to a people strategy;

 - Time – making the time for training;